 UT seeks to increase the pipeline of leadership talent ready to compete in a global economy marked by disruptive technologies, emerging industries and rapid change.
 ORNL is committed to attracting and developing the next generation of scientists and engineers for Department of Energy missions and U.S. competitiveness.
 The UT-ORNL partnership enhances both institutions’ ability to provide top-tier talent in areas of national need and to strengthen the vitality of DOE’s national laboratory system.

-A new Oak Ridge Institute at the University of Tennessee (ORI@UT) has been proposed as UT’s administrative umbrella for all joint UT-ORNL activities.
+A new University of Tennessee-Oak Ridge Innovation Institute (UT-ORII) has been proposed as UT’s administrative umbrella for all joint UT-ORNL activities.
 The institute will align existing centers of excellence and partnership to leverage resources, promote coordination and teamwork, and establish a central organization with immediate world-renowned status and recognition.